upempty/pynote/net_driver8139.md

-To understand the NIC driver for transmit and receive packets,so to view different version for varies thought, and note that legacy code  may have bugs.
+To understand the NIC driver for transmit and receive packets,
+so to view different version for varies thought, and note that legacy code  may have bugs.

 ```